Competition-based control of the false discovery proportion

 The intuition here is that if there are $k(d)$ or more false (true null) discoveries, then the FDP exceeds $\alp$ so we make sure that the probability there were $k(d)$ or more true null target wins is bounded by $\gam$.
 The reason we can do this is that the total number of true nulls in the top $i$ scores is bounded by $k(d)+d$ (it is exactly this for the spectrum-ID problem) and each true null is independently equally likely to be a target or a decoy win.
 Hence, the unobserved number of false target wins is stochastically bounded by a $B(k(d)+d,1/2)$ RV. }

 Typically, $\delta_{\alp,\gam}(i)=-1$ for small values of $i$.
 Indeed, with $i=1$ it is impossible to get any confidence $1-\gam>1/2$ that the corresponding hypothesis is not a true null target win.
-Therefore, we should only compare $D_i$ with $\delta_{\alp,\gam}(i)$ when the latter is $\ge0$, and it is easy to see that with
+Therefore, we should only compare $D_i$ with $\delta_{\alp,\gam}(i)$ when the latter is $\ge0$.
+Using Lemma \ref{Lem:pmd_is_mono} in \supsec~\ref{supsec:proof_thm_FDP-SD}, which shows that $F_{B(k(d)+d,1/2)}(d)$ is increasing in $d\le i$, it is easy to see that with

 $i\ge i_0$ if and only if $\del_{\alpha,\gam}(i)\ge 0$.\recomb{}{ Note also that for a fixed $\alp$ and $\gam$, $\del_{\alpha,\gam}(i)$ is non-decreasing in $i$.}

 After computing $i_0$ FDP-SD finds

 where $1_A$ is the indicator of the event $A$, and it reports the $T_{k_{\text{FDP-SD}}}$ \emph{target} discoveries (wins) among the top $k_{\text{FDP-SD}}$ scores.
 The following theorem guarantees that the FDP-SD procedure, which is summarized in \supsec~\ref{supsec:algs}, controls the FDP.